Individualism and Economic Order: "The Facts of the Social Sciences"

 This chapter contains Hayek's argument that explanations of social behavior must be founded in the beliefs of the agents whose actions are being explained, not objective facts about the world or the opinions of the social scientist studying the behavior.
 It was delivered as a talk at the Cambridge University Moral Science Club, November 1942.

+Hayek discusses the nature and scope of the social sciences.
+Hayek writes that not all disciplines within the social sciences present the same issues, and that the focus should be on understanding and classifying individual behavior rather than explaining it.
+Hayek argues that social theory is fundamentally connected to history, providing a framework to understand and explain historical events and patterns.
+This theoretical framework guides the selection and interpretation of historical facts, and it is through this lens that social phenomena can be understood and explained.

 "The Use of Knowledge in Society"

 Published in the American Economic Review, September 1945.